kafswim79/testrepo/README.md

 # testrepo

 ## editing the file
-its a makrdown file in the repository
+its a markdown file in the repository